Piplup7575/bookmarkletscripts/README.md

 if running without console, add `javascript:` ahead of it, and bookmark it.

-add ad issue if you find an issue, create a pull request if you have more scripts to add, i'll give credit
+add an issue if you find an issue, create a pull request if you have more scripts to add, i'll give credit

 **autoclicker.js**
 run for an autoclicker, clicks once per miliseconds you set it to